erroronline1/caro/readme.md

 ## development

 #### purchase considerations
-* reminder orders ordered but not received, purchase has to call vendor
 * reminder orders received but not delivered, colleagues forgot to mark as delivered
 * partial delivery as option